Strategies & Best Practices for In-App Events

 Senior App Growth Consultant at AppTweak

 After being officially announced during Apple’s Worldwide Developers Conference in June 2021, in-app events (IAEs) quickly became one of the most intriguing and highly anticipated new features to come to the App Store.
-IAEs became available a month after the launch of iOS 15 in October 2021, and since then, developers have been using in-app events to reach new users, re-engage current users, and promote new app content and events like never before.
+IAEs became available a month after the launch of iOS 15 in October 2021.
+Since then, developers have been using in-app events to reach new users, re-engage current users, and promote new app content and events like never before.

 In-app events are live events happening inside iOS apps and can be found as event cards within the App Store.
 These event cards contain basic information about the in-app event, such as the event name, short description, and an image or video.
 Users are then able to tap through to an event details page containing the long description and further information about the event, including details on whether or not an in-app purchase or subscription is required to participate.